rfeng77/rfeng77.github.io/_projects/3_project.md

 ---

 ### Key Findings
-1. The paradigm effectively captures counter-emotion regulation processes by combining priming and facial recognition tasks within each trial.
+1. The paradigm effectively captures counter-emotion regulation by integrating priming and facial recognition tasks within each trial.
+Neural and behavioral results jointly support the feasibility of this paradigm for probing priming-induced emotional regulation.
-2. Pairing facial expressions of opposite valence during the identity task increased N170 amplitudes, suggesting stronger engagement of early perceptual regulation mechanisms.
-3. Opposite-valence priming also led to more stable emotion ratings, reflecting enhanced affective control.
-4. Together, neural and behavioral results support the feasibility of this paradigm for probing priming-induced emotional regulation.
+2. Positive counter-regulation of negative facial expressions elicited stronger early perceptual responses (N170), while negative counter-regulation of positive expressions enhanced late positive potentials (LPP).
+3. These findings indicate that counter-emotion priming engages distinct regulatory neural mechanisms that buffer affective fluctuations, providing a new framework for studying the temporal dynamics of emotion regulation in real time.

 ---